jaroslawr/notes/unix/sockets.md

   - Server calls `listen()`, turning the socket into a *listening socket*, in LISTEN state

-  - Server receives SYN from client, kernel places the connection in a *SYN queue*, responds with SYN-ACK

-  - Server receives the final ACK of the handshake from client, kernel moves the connection from *SYN queue* to *accept queue*

   - Server calls `accept()`, which blocks until there is a connection ready in the accept queue

+  - Server receives SYN from client, puts the connection in the *SYN queue*, responds with SYN-ACK

+  - Server receives the final ACK of the handshake from client.

+    - If the *accept queue* is not full, kernel moves the connection from *SYN queue* to *accept queue*.

+    - If *accept queue* is full, kernel ignores the ACK and eventually retransmits the SYN-ACK, causing the client to resend the ACK some time later and causing another attempt at putting the connection in the *accept queue*.

   - `accept()` completes, removes a connection from front of the queue, returns a file descriptor for a separate *connected socket*, which starts in state ESTABLISHED

 ### Connection start (*active open*)

   - Client calls `socket()`, followed by `connect()`, kernel picks ephemeral